 Sadly, no amount of tips in the world can prepare you for everything that can make a trip long.
 Between layovers, possible cancellations, and the actual long flights themselves, traveling great distances can be exhausting.
 However, I promise to do my best to prepare you as well as I can.
-Here are some easy ways to make those long flights much more bearable:

 Maybe you’re one hundred percent anti-sweatpants, and maybe you’re all for them.
 Whatever your stance, “comfortable” doesn’t necessarily equal sweatpants or sweatshirts.
 If you want to look on the nicer side, by all means, do so, but still, try and go for something that you enjoy wearing.
 You’ll be in that outfit for quite some time, so make it worth your while.
 The journey will be tiring enough without the bonus of heels or tight pants.

 Drink Plenty of Water